Chapter 6 Managing Accessions

 6.2 Uploading Accessions and Accession’s Info From A File

-The process to upload accessions is very similar to using a list, but enables you to add a variety of properties, such as synonyms, to the accessions in bulk.
+Uploading accessions using a file is very similar to using a list, but enables you to add a variety of attributes, such as synonyms or ploidy levels, to the accessions in bulk.

-Clicking on “Spreadsheet format” will show the following dialog.
-Here it shows that the file must be XLS or XLSX format and can contain a number of header columns as attributes.
+Clicking on “Spreadsheet format” will show the required structure of the spreadsheet.
+The file must be XLS or XLSX format and can contain a number of header columns as attributes.
 It is important that you use exactly the same header column names as listed here.
 In columns that indicate that many attribute values can be passed at once using (s), such as synonym(s), you can pass a comma separated list of values, such as ‘synonym1,synonym2’.

 Once you have selected your XLS or XLSX file for upload, click “Continue”.